 Powered by .id (informed decisions) for City of Melton

 Note: The migration flows depicted above are historical and do not represent future or forecast migration flows or subsequent council boundary changes.
 The arrows represent migration flows to the area as a whole and do not indicate an origin or destination for any specific localities within the area.
-Overseas flow shows overseas arrivals only, based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.
+Overseas flow shows overseas arrivals based on answers to the census question "where did the person usually live 5-years ago" and .id estimates of international out-migration.

-The attraction of the area is a reflection on the significant amount and quality of residential housing opportunities and the affordability of the area, relative to areas closer to central Melbourne.
+The attraction of the area is a reflection of the significant amount and quality of residential housing opportunities and the affordability of the area, relative to areas closer to central Melbourne.
 Local demand is moderate as the base population of the City is relatively small and the age structure is oriented towards young and mature families and therefore has fewer households being produced as a result of older children (late teens, twenties and even thirties) leaving home to form new couples and families.
 The established areas of Melton township that were developed during the 1970s and 1980s are exceptions to this rule.
 With the varied development and the unique geography of the City, different areas within the City of Melton have developed different roles within the housing market.
 Most areas were developed on the basis of housing for new families and couples, but at various price points.
 Some of the new greenfield residential development also caters to the mature adults/empty nesters and early retirees housing market.
-These people may be moving to various new residential estates within the City of Melton from areas closer to Melbourne with the aim of downsizing or purchasing housing stock that meets their “lifestyle living” requirements.
+These people may be moving to various new residential estates within the City of Melton from areas closer to Melbourne with the aim of downsizing or purchasing housing stock that meets their lifestyle living requirements.
 Over time the maturation of suburbs in the township (Melton, Melton South, Melton West) has provided new opportunities for younger and older couples, with construction of more denser forms of housing and aged care.
 This is likely to continue and strengthen in the future.

 There are also significant differences in the supply of residential property within the City which will also have a major influence in structuring different population and household futures over the forecast period.
-Significant new ’greenfield’ opportunities have been identified in the Plumpton Growth Area, Toolern, Rockbank North Growth Area, Melton West, Diggers Rest, Brookfield, Southern Rural (the "Mt Atkinson Precinct Structure Plan" section), Eynesbury Township, Melton South and Melton (with the "Melton East Precinct Structure Plan" commencing in the later years of the forecast period).
-Suburbs in the eastern part of the City - namely Caroline Springs, Taylors Hill and Hillside which commenced in the late 1990s/early 2000s and began the boom of the (then) Shire of Melton as a growth area, start to wind down the addition of new dwellings from the mid 2010s and reach full capacity by the late 2010s/early 2020s.
+There are significant new ’greenfield’ opportunities in areas such as Cobblebank-Strathtulloh, Fraser Rise, Deanside, Rockbank, Fieldstone, Fraser Rise, Bonnie Brook, Truganina-Ravenhall, Melton West, Weir Views and Grangefields.
+Suburbs in the eastern part of the City - namely Caroline Springs, Taylors Hill and Hillside which commenced in the late 1990s/early 2000s and began the boom of the (then) Shire of Melton as a growth area, are now winding down.
 The established parts of the City of Melton do have some development areas, but increasingly – dwelling additions will come from vacant lots, infill and more intense use of existing residential land.
-Although the future housing stock will be predominantly in the form of stand alone houses, some areas such as Caroline Springs are currently seeing development of more dense housing, including apartment buildings and semi-attached terrace houses.
+Although the future housing stock will be predominantly in the form of separate houses, some areas such as Caroline Springs are seeing development of more dense housing, including apartment buildings and semi-detached terrace style houses.
 In the longer term, the new growth areas along existing corridors in the middle of the City are expected to accommodate a significant amount of new development supplying a large percentage of Melbourne’s outer westward expansion.